gebisthefallenhero/math4610/SoftWare_Manual/InversePowerIter.md

 **Output:**
-The largest eigenvalue and eigenvector of a matrix
+The smallest eigenvalue and eigenvector of a matrix

 **Example**
 Here is an example of running the code